alibaba/GraphScope/flex/README.md

 </div>

 BI analysis is for analysts who interactively analyze data in a WebUI.
 While high concurrency is unlikely, low latency for complex queries is crucial.

 GraphScope Flex compiles Cypher and Gremlin queries into a **unified intermediate representation (IR)** and optimizes it using a **universal query optimizer** and **catalog** module.
 The optimized IR is passed to **Gaia Codegen** and executed on **Gaia**, a distributed dataflow engine that reduces query latency through data parallelism.
-Graph data is accessed from a mutable persistent storage via a unified interface.
+Graph data is accessed from a mutable csr-based persistent storage via a unified interface.

 To build the artifacts for this use case, run the following command:
 ```bash